xuchenglin28/speaker_extraction/README.md

 After given the path to the noisy_dir, you can just run the code to extract feature, train model, and do run-time inference.

    run.sh

+### If you want to repeat the results in the published paper, you need to set the dur=0 in run.sh.
+Because variant utterances are used without fix the duration of the utterances.

 ## Speaker Verification: